(Published April 2013, last updated March 2026)

 In 1166, more than one thousand years later, the perfectly preserved body of Armadour was discovered buried beneath the steps of the chapel.
 Pilgrims have been flocking here ever since, often climbing the 216 steps to the church on their knees.

 In 1159, King Henry II of England came to Rocamadour, accompanied by his chancellor, Sir Thomas Beckett (later Archbishop of Canterbury).
-No doubt, they too stood here in Chapelle de Notre-Dame where the Black Madonna can be viewed today.
+The church courtyard also has a marble plaque honouring King Louis IX, who visited in 1244.

-Above her statue sits a ninth-century bell which is said to ring spontaneously whenever a person in danger at sea prays to the Virgin and receives her protection.
+No doubt, these figures stood bfore the Black Madonna in Chapelle de Notre-Dame, as you might do during your visit.
+Above her sits a ninth-century bell which is said to ring spontaneously whenever a person in danger at sea prays to the Virgin and receives her protection.

 From the church, a tunnel leads out to the Chemin de Croix—a path zigzagging up the side of the cliff to the château.
 At each turn of the pathway, a monument tells the story of Christ’s last days—from the Last Supper through to the resurrection.

-The château is now home to the clergy who live and serve in Rocamadour and is not open to the public.
-The remparts, or walls, which surround it are accessible throughout the day and offer stunning views over the rooftops down to the valley floor.
+The château is now home to the clergy who live and serve in Rocamadour.
+The remparts, or surrounding walls, offer stunning views over the rooftops down to the valley floor.

-Prior to the discovery of Armadour’s body in 1166, Rocamadour was considered to be on one of the minor pilgrim routes leading to Santiago de Compostela in Spain.
-Since then, its popularity has grown enormously and today the main street is lined with gift shops stocked with religious artefacts and trinkets as well as regional produce such as foie gras, truffles and duck confit.
+Rocamadour’s importance, and popularity, as a pilgrimage site has grown enormously since the discovery of Armadour’s perfectly preserved body.
+Today, the main street of the medieval village is lined with gift shops stocked with religious artefacts and trinkets as well as regional produce such as foie gras, truffles and duck confit.

 Although the atmosphere can seem somewhat touristy and commercial today, the scene is not that different to a thousand years ago when it was home to innkeepers and traders.
 Perhaps today it is the ratio of pilgrims to tourists that has changed, rather than the number of visitors.